tobywinter/makeitrain/README.md

 download miniconda
 https://repo.continuum.io/miniconda/Miniconda3-latest-MacOSX-x86_64.sh

-install miniconda
+- install miniconda
 bash Miniconda3-latest-MacOSX-x86_64.sh

-if you are using ZSH add miniconda path to ~/.zprofile export PATH="$HOME/miniconda3/bin:$PATH"
+- if you are using ZSH add miniconda path to ~/.zprofile export PATH="$HOME/miniconda3/bin:$PATH"
+- and then source the file the enable the changes source ~/.zprofile

-conda env create -f makeitrain.yml source activate makeitrain
+- creat a new conda environment conda env create makeitrain

-to update the environment
+- activate the newely created environment source activate makeitrain

-conda env update -f makeitrain.yml
+- install the needed dependecies pip install -r requirements.txt
 ```